Mundolel/cryptoMonitor/README.md

 # cryptoMonitor
-Crypto monitor proyect developed with edge computing of a ESP8266 NodeMCU v1.0
+Crypto monitor project developed with edge computing of a ESP8266 NodeMCU v1.0

 This JavaFX application allows users to interact with an ESP8266-based cryptocurrency monitor over MQTT.
 The app provides a GUI to: